Vlad-creator/Scan_utility/README.md

 # Scan_utility
-Utility for scanning files in directory
+* Utility for scanning files in directory
+* Written and tested on linux platform, results obtained on windows differ from those obtained on linux

 ## Problem
 ---